 For more information about how SASB considers materiality in its standards-setting process, please see the staff bulletin SASB’s Approach to Materiality & Standards Development.

-For an interactive view of disclosure topics across industries, view the SASB Materiality Map™.
-For guidance on how to incorporate SASB standards into existing disclosure processes, including guidance on conducting materiality assessments, download the SASB Implementation Guide for Companies.
+For an interactive view of disclosure topics across industries, view the SASB Materiality Map®.
+For guidance on how to incorporate SASB standards into existing disclosure processes, including guidance on conducting materiality assessments, look out for SASB Implementation Guide for Companies (update to be released in early 2019).

-The SASB Materiality Map™ is available as a basic reference to understand SASB standards.
+The SASB Materiality Map® is available as a basic reference to understand SASB standards.
 Other uses, such as institutionalized investment research, product development, commercial activities, and publishing, reprinting or creating derivative works, requires a licensing agreement with The SASB Foundation.
-For more information on commercial or research use, contact Jeff Cohen at firstname.lastname@example.org.
+For more information on commercial or research use, contact us at email@example.com.

 Sustainability accounting reflects the management of a corporation’s environmental and social impacts arising from production of goods and services, as well as its management of the environmental and social capitals necessary to create long-term value.
 It also includes the impacts that sustainability challenges have on innovation, business models, and corporate governance and vice versa.
 Therefore, SASB’s sustainability topics are organized under five broad sustainability dimensions: